 Is neurodivergence a disability?

-There’s not a one-size-fits-all answer to this question, as there’s likely some overlap between neurodivergencies and disabilities in some cases.
+There’s not a one-size-fits-all answer to this question, as there’s likely some overlap between neurodivergencies and disabilities in some cases, however, at Touchy Feely, we like to view people with disabilities through a "whole person" lens rather than identifying them solely through a diagnosis.

 Neurodivergent people are not always considered disabled, however if they experience components of true disability as described below, then they qualify for some protections under the law: